Skip to main content

 “This approach will provide the flexibility for innovation by homeowners while promoting essential safety and resilience while maintaining the unique character of the national park community.”

 As well, homeowners with lots zoned for single-detached houses can now build either one or two dwellings on a lot.
-Each dwelling will only be allowed one parking stall.
+Each dwelling is required to have one parking stall, but owners can still choose to do more.
 Parks Canada says this will create more spaces for housing.

 Parks Canada says the new changes will help rebuild the town while also keeping the potential of future wildfires in mind.